Fall 2015 Enrollment

 Millersville delivers an individualized educational approach.
 The university offers large institution resources like competitive programs, quality facilities, and research opportunities.
 But, Millersville also has a teaching style that is close-knit—one that resembles a small school education.
 Students receive more individualized attention, with a student-to-faculty ratio of 21:1.

 Millersville provides a friendly and supportive community to its students—the kind of environment that encourages academic and personal growth.
 There are plenty of opportunities to succeed and have fun on Millersville’s campus.
-Outside of class, students can get involved in extracurricular activities such as: experiential learning programs, athletic teams, and clubs and organizations.
+Outside of class, students can get involved in such extracurricular activities as: experiential learning programs, athletic teams, and clubs and organizations.

 Clubs within Majors